Aghada Power Station: 2010 upgrade

-In May 2010, the Minister for Foreign Affairs, Micheál Martin, officially opened a new combined cycle gas turbine at the plant.
+In May 2010, the Minister for Foreign Affairs, Micheál Martin, opened a new combined cycle gas turbine at the plant.
 The new CCGT was a major upgrade to the power station and provided a new base-load generating capacity to meet rising power demand in Ireland.
 With a capacity of 435 MW the new CCGT brought the total capacity of the power plant from 528 MW to 963 MW.
 The CCGT generates enough power to meet the electricity needs of around 450,000 homes.

 The CCGT is a GT26 provided by Alstom.
 The upgrade was part of the ESB's portfolio restructuring programme, which included the closure and divestment of older and less efficient power stations.

+ESB also installed two grid batteries; a 19MW/38MWh in 2022, and a 150MW/300MWh in 2024.

-Following the upgrade, Aghada consists of the following three types of technology:
+Following the upgrades, Aghada consists of the following four types of technology:

 Proposals

 In September 2022 the ESB announced that they were to submit a planning application with Cork County Council before the end of 2022 for the construction of a new open cycle gas turbine.
 The OCGT is to be within the existing grounds of Aghada power station and will be expected to generate 299 MW.